State of the Art Technologies Eliminate Use Of Animals in Scientific Research

 In the US , federal agencies are realizing the need for change.
 In this past year, both the FDA and the NIH have made groundbreaking announcements that they plan to reduce and replace animals in drug testing and disease research.
 The FDA stated that “there is growing recognition that animals do not provide adequate models of human health and disease.”
 The National Institutes of Health Director declared that “For decades, our biomedical research system has relied heavily on animal models.
 With this initiative, the NIH is ushering in a new era of innovation.”
 The mandate that new drugs must be tested on varying species of non-human animals has ended.

 Not so in Canada.
-It is estimated that more animals are used in experimentation here each year than in the entire EU, which itself is accelerating the transition to animal-free, human-relevant and humane science.
+It is estimated that more animals are used in experimentation here each year than in the entire EU.
+Ideally, Canada’s governments and research institutions would:

 Share this item with the buttons below :